rashmendis/Uber-Eats-Fee-Calculator/README.md

 # Uber Eats Fee Calculator - Built with Gemini AI (via Firebase Studio)

 This is a simple Next.js application designed to calculate Uber Eats prices, factoring in a configurable fee percentage.
-It allows users to calculate the final price including the fee or determine the price after subtracting the fee from a given total.
+It allows users to calculate the final price including the fee or determine the original item price by subtracting the fee from a given total.

 ## Features

-*   **Calculate Price with Fee:** Enter the item price and see the total price after the Uber Eats fee is applied.
+*   **Calculate Total Price (Item Price + Fee):** Enter the item price and see the total price after the Uber Eats fee is applied.
-*   **Calculate Price without Fee:** Enter a total price and see the calculated fee and the resulting price after that fee is subtracted.
+*   **Calculate Item Price (Total Price - Fee):** Enter a total price (including the fee) and see the calculated fee and the resulting original item price after that fee is subtracted.
 *   **Configurable Settings:**
     *   Set the fee percentage (defaults to 30%).
     *   Set the currency symbol (defaults to 'Rs.').